 The fin sample was provided by Rolls-Royce.
 The material and geometry were both new to Trueflaw.
 Consequently, part of the fin sample was dedicated to production test and validation.
 In this case, all the critical flaw parameters were directly observable and depth validation was not necessary.
-It was expected, that the crack opening would affect the NDT methods to be studied.
+It was expected that the crack opening would affect the NDT methods to be studied.
 Consequently, several production trials were completed to allow production of a variety of crack openings.
-Furthermore, while doing the production tests it became evident, that different fin locations in the sample had different response to fatigue loading.
+Furthermore, while doing the production tests it became evident that different fin locations in the sample had different responses to fatigue loading.

 Numerous cracks were produced at different locations on the seal fin sample to allow determination of inspection capabilities in all interesting locations.
-A sample red dye penetrant test (PT) image from a crack produced to the fin sample is shown in Figure 8.
+A sample red dye penetrant test (PT) image from a crack produced in the fin sample is shown in Figure 8.

 Figure 8.
-Schematic image of the seal fin sample
+PT indication of seal fin crack